Skip to Content

 • Amusement parks

 You might be!
-In cases of premises liability, it is important to establish that the property owner failed to create safe premises once they knew there was a risk.
-If, for example, the sidewalk in front of a building had a large hole in it that caused an injury, this would likely be a case where the accident victim could successfully sue.
-However, if they were out in the abandoned back corner of the property and got stung by a bee, this would probably not be the fault of the property owner.
+In cases of premises liability, it is important to establish that the property owner failed to create safe conditions once they knew a risk existed.
+For example, if the sidewalk in front of a building had a large hole that caused an injury, this could likely be a case where the accident victim could successfully sue.

 Examples of Premises Liability Claims

-Although most people immediately think of slipping and falling, there are actually a few different types of premises liability.
-Injuries may occur due to a dangerous condition on the property that the owner knew about and failed to fix, when an employee acts in a negligent manner and causes harm to a customer, or when the property owner fails to post warning signs for hazardous areas.
+Although most people immediately think of slipping and falling, there are actually several different types of premises liability.
+Injuries may occur due to a dangerous condition on the property that the owner knew about and failed to fix, when an employee acts negligently and causes harm to a customer, or when the property owner fails to post warning signs for hazardous areas.

 Common examples include:

-• A child wandered into a neighbor’s yard and drowned in their unsupervised swimming pool
+• A child wandering into a neighbor’s yard and drowning in their unsupervised swimming pool

-• An employee failed to clean up a spill causing a relative to fall and sustain a head injury
+• An employee failing to clean up a spill causing a relative to fall and sustain a head injury

-• You slipped and fell down some stairs due to poor lighting
+• Slipping and falling down stairs due to poor lighting

-• You suffered injuries due to an amusement park ride malfunction
+• Injuries sustained due to an amusement park ride malfunction

-• You were assaulted and robbed due to a lack of security on the property
+• Assault and robbery due to a lack of security on the property

 At the time of the injury, collect as much information as possible, such as:

-• Get the names of any witnesses that were present at the time of the injury
+• Names of any witnesses present at the time of the injury

-• Write down the names of any employees that were in the immediate area
+• Names of any employees in the immediate area

-• Request that employees provide statements in writing and complete an incident report
+• Written statements from employees and an incident report

-• Request that video footage from store security cameras be saved
+• Requests to save video footage from store security cameras

-In order for a premises liability claim to be successful, it must be proven that the property owner either didn’t know about the dangerous condition or did nothing wrong.
+For a premises liability claim to succeed, it must be proven that the property owner either didn’t know about the dangerous condition or did nothing wrong.
 It is essential to show evidence that the property owner knew about the condition prior to the injury.
-In order to give your case the best chance of success, you should document as much evidence as possible and contact an attorney with specific knowledge and experience in premises liability law.
+To give your case the best chance of success, document as much evidence as possible and contact an attorney with specific knowledge and experience in premises liability law.

+By working with a knowledgeable professional, you can navigate the complexities of premises liability more effectively, potentially improving your outcome by leveraging strategic legal insights.
 Think you have a claim?
-Consult with a local premises liability attorney near you as soon as possible to determine whether filing a case is right for you and how to go about doing so.
+Consult with a local premises liability attorney near you as soon as possible to determine whether filing a case is the right decision and how to proceed.

 Consult a Miami Personal Injury Attorney